pe2mbs/replicate/README.md

 On installing the replicate module also the dependencies are installed in the virtual environment.

-# Starting
+# Starting the replication
 The start command is therefor:

 ```bash
 $ /etc/replicate/venv/bin/replicate
 ```
 The configuration is stored in /etc/replicate/config.yaml

 # Example configuration
-The following configuration this is setup on the backup node.
+The following configuration this is set up on the backup node.
 This node sleeps until 1:00 AM every day, on boot the task should be started. when finished the node shall goback into deep sleep until the next day.
+Make sure that the config file has attribute 0600, so that only root can read the file, as it stores possible password and key filename.

 ```yaml
 operation:  pull